Marjorie Taylor Greene uses Ukraine anniversary to demand Congress audit war spending

 Ms Greene announced that she will introduce the resolution on Friday despite the fact that the House is currently in recess.
 Ms Greene and many other House Republicans have vocally criticised US support for Ukraine after Russian President Vladimir Putin invaded the country.

 Ms Greene told Mr Carlson that even House Foreign Affairs Chairman Michael McCaul voted to support the resolution after she introduced it in November of last year.
-She had previously introduced the resolution with Representatives Matt Gaetz and Cory Mills of Florida, Andrew Clyde of Georgia and Thomas Massie of Kentucky.
+She previously introduced the resolution with Representatives Matt Gaetz and Cory Mills of Florida, Andrew Clyde of Georgia and Thomas Massie of Kentucky.

 “I’ll be introducing that on Friday,” she said.
 “Let me tell you what it’s going to do: It’s going to force Congress to give the American people an audit and that is exactly what the American people need.
 An audit of Ukraine.”